Safeguarding Policy

 Stage 2

-• The most senior project leader present should discuss the situation and courses of action available with the person who has had abuse perpetrated upon them.
+• The most senior Activity Leader present should discuss the situation and courses of action available with the person who has had abuse perpetrated upon them.
+This discussion may take place in a separate Zoom room while the activity is continuing, or as soon as possible after the activity has finished by phone or Zoom.

-• The most senior project leader present should then contact the Company Chair immediately.
-If they are not available they should contact another Director, and report the full facts and circumstances of the situation and discuss options and required action, having considered:
+• The most senior Activity Leader present should then contact the Company Chair immediately by phone or text.
+If they are not available they should contact another Director, and report the full facts and circumstances of the situation and discuss options and required action, having considered (if available, in consultation with the Engagement Support Worker):

-1. If immediate referral to the police or Social Services is required;
+1. If immediate referral to the police or Adult Services is required;

-2. If there is any requirement to inform the local Supporting People team, registering or inspecting body;
+2. If there is any requirement to inform the local Supporting People team, registering or inspecting body (for example if the abuse has been carried out by a care worker);

 4. Review of relevant records, particularly similar incidents of the same kind;

-5. Consider the immediate health/welfare needs of the alleged victim or any other vulnerable adult who may be affected and methods for supporting the service user, including access to counselling services.
+5. Consider (in consultation with the Engagement Support Worker if available) the immediate health/welfare needs of the alleged victim or any other vulnerable adult who may be affected and methods for supporting them, including access to counselling services.

-The Company Chair or Director will discuss the appropriateness or not of notifying the alleged abuser of the allegation made against them prior to a referral to Social Services or the police.
-Social Services and/or interagency input should be sought when making this decision.
+The Company Chair or Director will discuss the appropriateness or not of notifying the alleged abuser of the allegation made against them prior to a referral to Adult Services or the police.
+Adult Services and/or interagency input should be sought when making this decision.

 Stage 3

-• The project leader, with input from the alleged victim and support from the Company Chair, should complete a Safeguarding Incident Report Form within 48 hours of the report/incident of abuse.
+• The Activity Leader, with input from the alleged victim and support from the Company Chair, should complete a Safeguarding Incident Report Form within 48 hours of the report/incident of abuse.

 • It is essential that the above form is signed and dated and completed in a manner that is: